How Important is Website Navigation?

 I have a confession to make.
 When I’m driving through cities, I tend to get lost.
 It doesn’t matter if I have driving directions printed out from Google Maps, Mapquest, Yahoo Maps, or some other map services to help guide me.
 I tend to miss signs that are hard to see, get distracted by pedestrians walking out in front of me, find myself in the middle of funeral processions, and often pull over in strange and sometimes not very safe looking places to find where I’m at, through the web on my phone.
 But, that’s not what I’m confessing to.

-My confession is that I’m fixiated on navigation, whether street navigation or Website navigation.
-I’m convinced that one of the solutions to high energy consumption in the United States could be fixed if the transportation offices of major cities were smarter about using signs to help drivers navigate through their roads.
+My confession is that I’m fixated on the importance of navigation, whether street navigation or Website navigation.
+I’m convinced that one of the solutions to high energy consumption in the United States could be fixed if the transportation offices of major cities were smarter about the importance of navigation, of using signs to help drivers navigate through their roads.
 I think better signage could make metropolitan roads safer as well, and reduce congestion.
 Maybe I’ve looked at too many websites, and how the navigation on those pages can make it easier or harder to find what you’re looking for on a website.
 On a website though, if I have trouble finding what I’m looking for, I can easily find a way home.
 When I’m lost in the middle of Camden, New Jersey, it’s not as easy.

 You would think that the many mapping and driving directions services on the Web would help.
 I wish they would.

-Some recent experiences relying up services like Google Maps tell me otherwise.
+Some recent experiences relying on services like Google Maps tell me otherwise.

 On my way back from Annapolis, my Google Maps directions for Washington DC told me to make a left turn on Sixth Street, and stay on it until Constitution Avenue.